List of Daihatsu engines: R92A/B

 Racing engines based from bored up FE engine, the displacement was increased from 958 cc to 1261 cc with new 78.0 mm bore size from FA engine.
 This new engine was known as R92A and used for powering the 1965-1966 Daihatsu P3 and 1967 Daihatsu P5 race cars.
 The cylinder head was also modified from 8-valve OHV to 16-valve DOHC, an extremely rare configuration at that time.
 At first the power output was originally 110 PS which was then increased to 130 PS at 8000 rpm.

 In 1968, the engine displacement was increased again to 1298 cc with new bore and strokes of 78.5 mm x 67.1 mm and also renamed to R92B.
 Equipped with new two Mikuni-Solex 50PHH carburettors, the power also increased to 140 PS at 8000rpm with 127 N.m at 7000 rpm of torque.

 H

 The Daihatsu H-series engine is a series of SOHC 16-valve inline-four water-cooled petrol engine, ranging from 1.3 L to 1.6 L.

 J

 The Daihatsu J-series engine is a series of inline-four engines, which was fitted with a twin scroll turbo and intercooler in the Copen, that was specially developed for Daihatsu's kei cars in combination with Yamaha.
 It was produced from August 1994 to August 2012.

-This was the first and last inline-four engine for Daihatsu's kei cars, debuted in the Daihatsu Mira L502 that was launched in September 1994.
+This was the only inline-four engine for Daihatsu's kei cars, debuted in the Daihatsu Mira L502 that was launched in September 1994.
 The Second Generation Copen uses the KF-DET turbocharged I3, a Daihatsu K-series engine.